-o If a student mistakenly locks himself out of his room, a loaner key may be obtained at the residence hall complex office.
+o If a student mistakenly locks themself out of their room, a loaner key may be obtained at the residence hall complex office.
 For safety and security reasons, students are required to show a photo ID to receive a loaner key.
-The loaner key must be returned within 48 hours.
-If the key is not returned in the 48-hour period, the lock will be changed, and the associated charges will be assessed to the student's account.
+The loaner key must be returned within a 30 minute window.
+If the key is not returned within a 48-hour period, the lock will be changed, and the associated charges will be assessed to the student's account.
 Students are allowed to check out a loaner key three (3) times per academic year without penalty.
 On the fourth and successive times thereafter, a service charge per lockout/loaner key will be assessed to the student's account.